 The nature of the processing is administrative tasks relating to the management of the business and the co-ordination of staff.

-Personal data processed includes name and contact information, emergency contacts, medical, working arrangements, competences, HR records, incidents, rosters, commercial activities, cash, asset management, timetables, and other facets of business and railway operations management.
+Personal data processed includes contact information, emergency contacts, medical, working arrangements, competences, HR records, incidents, rosters, commercial activities, cash, asset management, timetables, and other facets of business and railway operations management.

-GDPR PrinciplesUnder the GDPR, the data protection principles set out the main responsibilities for organisations.
+GDPR PrinciplesUnder the GDPR, the data protection principles set out the main responsibilities for Controllers and Processors.

 Article 5 of the GDPR requires that personal data shall be:

 a) processed lawfully, fairly and in a transparent manner in relation to individuals;

 HOPS processes data in accordance with well-established processes for the administration of heritage railways and other museums and tourist attractions.
 The outcome of these processes is transparent to individuals via the website interface in the form of the information output, ie, rosters, reports, etc.